core-wg/oscore/draft-ietf-core-object-security.md

 * Class I: integrity protected only, or
 * Class U: unprotected.

-This section also outlines how the message fields are transferred, a detailed description of the processing is provided in {{processing}}.
+This section outlines how the message fields are transferred, a detailed description of the processing is provided in {{processing}}.
 Message fields of the original CoAP message are either transferred in the header/options part of the OSCOAP message, or in the plaintext of the COSE object.
 Depending on which, the location of the message field in the OSCOAP message is called "outer" or "inner":

 * Inner message field: message field included in the plaintext of the COSE object of the OSCOAP message (see {{plaintext}}).
 The inner message fields are by definition encrypted and integrity protected by the COSE object (Class E).
 * Outer message field: message field included in the header or options part of the OSCOAP message.
 The outer message fields are not encrypted and thus visible to an intermediary, but may be integrity protected by including the message field values in the Additional Authenticated Data (AAD) of the COSE object (see {{AAD}}).
 I.e. outer message fields may be Class I or Class U.